 The Manager may invest in financial derivative instruments ("FDIs") including futures and swaps with no more than 30% of the Sub-Fund's Net Asset Value for investment and hedging purposes, where the Manager believes such investments will help the Sub-Fund achieve its investment objective and are beneficial to the Sub-Fund.
 The futures may be invested by the Sub-Fund will be index futures to manage exposure to the constituents of the Index, such as NASDAQ 100 E-mini futures.
 On the other hand, the swaps which may be invested by the Sub-Fund will be funded total return swap transaction(s) whereby the Sub-Fund will pass on the relevant portion of cash to the Swap Counterparty(ies) and in return the Swap Counterparty(ies) will provide the Sub-Fund with an exposure to the economic gain/loss in the performance of the relevant Securities (net of indirect costs).
-The expected proportion of the Sub-Fund's Net Asset Value subject to investments in futures and swaps will not exceed 10% and 20% of its Net Asset Value, respectively.
+The expected proportion of the Sub-Fund's Net Asset Value, respectively.
 Exposure of the Sub-Fund to the Index Securities (either through direct investment or FDIs) will be in substantially the same weightings (i.e. proportions) as these Index Securities have in the Index.